Uncertainty Quantification for Prior-Data Fitted Networks using Martingale Posteriors: Efficient martingale posteriors for prior-data fitted networks

-In practice, we can only sample finite sequences and replace the MP by its finite approximation.
-The procedure is summarized in \cref{algo:MP}.
-The overall run-time complexity of the algorithm is $O(BN)$, where $B$ is the number of replications, and $N$ is the length of one `chain'.
-Based on the considerations in the previous subsection, we recommend generating around $N = 200$ forward samples in each replication.
-The computations are independent across the outer loop iterations ($b = 1, \dots, B$) and straightforward to parallelize; the inner loop ($k = 1, \dots, N$) must be run sequentially.
-Except for the initial computation of $\wh \PPD(y \mid x)$, the runtime is independent of the dataset size $n$.
+The run-time complexity of the algorithm is $O(BN)$, where $B$ is the number of replications, and $N$ is the length of one `chain'.
+The computations are independent across the outer loop ($b = 1, \dots, B$) and straightforward to parallelize or vectorize; the inner loop ($k = 1, \dots, N$) must be run sequentially.
+Except for the initial PPD computation, the runtime is independent of the training set size $n$.

-\section{Numerical Experiments}
+\section{Numerical experiments}

-To demonstrate the efficacy of our approach, we conduct various experiments.
-To estimate $\rho$ for DPMM-based methods, we always randomly draw $1000$ data points simulated by the PFN.
-If not specified explicitly, we use the default learning rate approach.
-We will refer to our method with this learning rate as \textbf{Ours (default)}, while the adaptations proposed in \cref{sec:lr} based on theoretical considerations and following the discussion about the biasedness of TabPFN are called \textbf{Ours (type 1)} and \textbf{Ours (type 2)}.
-The original approach by \citet{fong2023martingale} is referred to as \textbf{Fong et al}.
-The approach that uses purely TabPFN for the forward process is called \textbf{Pure TabPFN}.
-Code is made available at \url{https://anonymous.4open.science/r/UQ_for_PFNs}.